This post may contain affiliate links. Read the full disclosure here.

-Eating smart is so important for breastfeeding.
-It can literally make or break your milk supply and postpartum weight loss goals.
+Eating smart is so important for breastfeeding and postpartum weight loss.
+It can literally make or break your milk supply.
 Our bodies are designed to thrive off of nutrients from the foods we eat.
-When we deprive our bodies of essential nutrients, and lots of them, we are taking away the building blocks for breast milk, repairing cells after birth and ultimately having the nutrients we need to signal to our body it is okay to let go of fat.
+When we deprive our bodies of essential nutrients and lots of them, we are taking away the building blocks for breast milk, repairing cells after birth, and ultimately having the nutrients we need to signal to our body it is okay to let go of fat.

 Yep, you heard that right.
 If your body doesn’t have enough nutrients, it won’t want to let go of the fat it stored to make breast milk.